Michael Uzowuru: Life and career

 Michael Uzowuru was born on November 10, 1991, in Los Angeles and raised in both Cypress, California and Rancho Cucamonga, California.
-He is of Igbo descent.
+He went to Etiwanda High School in Rancho Cucamonga.
+Uzowuru is of Igbo descent through his mother, who immigrated to the United States from Nigeria.

 2010–2015: Career beginnings

 Uzowuru began his music career by making independent beat tapes and working with a number of collaborators.
 His early projects include works with Vince Staples and Odd Future's Domo Genesis, Matt Martians from the Jet Age of Tomorrow, and Hodgy Beats.

-In early 2012, Uzowuru released a mixtape entitled Winter in Prague with longtime friend and collaborator Vince Staples.
-The mixtape received positive reviews from critics and fans.
+In 2012, Uzowuru released a mixtape with the title Winter in Prague with longtime friend and collaborator Vince Staples.
 In 2013, Uzowuru produced the opening track "Pre" for Earl Sweatshirt's debut album Doris.
 Later that year, he produced "Tweakin" and "Yap Yap" for Chicago rapper Vic Mensa's second mixtape Innanetape.

-In addition to producing for other artists, he has released a number of instrumental and solo projects.
-Notably Paisley Palm Trees, which was premiered by The Fader magazine and Pink Orchids, released in August 2014.
-A departure from his usual beat production, the project is composed of cinematic instrumentals with a feature from Vic Mensa on the track "Waves".
+In addition to producing for other artists, Uzowuru released a number of instrumental and solo projects in 2014, notably Paisley Palm Trees, which was premiered by The Fader magazine and Pink Orchids, released in August 2014.

 2016–present

-Uzowuru's name appeared on the production credits for Frank Ocean's 2016 visual album Endless and Ocean's long-awaited second studio album Blonde.
-Uzowuru is credited as both a writer and a producer on the track "Nights".
-He also executive produced rapper Kevin Abstract's second album American Boyfriend, which debuted in the Fall of 2016.
+Uzowuru was named in the production credits for Frank Ocean's 2016 visual album Endless and Ocean's long-awaited second studio album Blonde.
+Uzowuru was credited as both a writer and a producer on the track "Nights".
+About Uzowuru's collaborations, Frank Ocean stated, "...his appetite has grown; his vocabulary, musically, has grown so much over the time that I’ve known him."

+He also executive produced rapper Kevin Abstract's second album American Boyfriend, which debuted in the fall of 2016.